zestedesavoir/zmarkdown/packages/zmarkdown/README.md

   The list of nicknames returned by `remark-ping`.
 Can be used to send "ping" notifications to the corresponding users.
   Note: this is fully customizable, `remark-ping` can validate potential *ping*s by any means, including sending an HTTP request (we recommend `HEAD`) to a REST API to make sure this username actually exists.

+* `metadata.languages`, string[]

+  A list of unique languages used in GitHub Flavoured Markdown fences with a flag.

 ## `/latex` - Markdown to LaTeX

 ### Request